DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-31 Relapse Narrative Stuff.md

 - Construction areas:
 	- Graffiti to show the rebel side of the game
 - City Areas
-	- Billboards w/ Izer ads on em
+	- Billboards w/ Izer ads on em.
+We'll put these on the sides of the buildings